RoboForm vs 1Password: which is the best password manager?

 Desktop apps

 RoboForm and 1Password’s desktop apps work on Windows, macOS, and Linux devices.
-Both providers’ installation and setup processes require just a few clicks and could be done in seconds.
+Both providers’ installation and setup processes require just a few clicks and can be done in seconds.

-RoboForm’s desktop apps for Windows, macOS, and Linux closely resemble each other.
-Whichever one you’re using, you’ll find that the app is extremely clean, streamlined, and very easy to navigate.
+When I tested RoboForm’s desktop apps for Windows, macOS, and Linux, I found that they closely resemble one another.
+Whichever one you’re using, you’ll find that the app is clean, streamlined, and very easy to navigate.

-In contrast to RoboForm’s minimalistic design, 1Password’s desktop apps for Windows, macOS, and Linux are considerably more cluttered.
-Beginners and those less tech-savvy would require some time to get used to the interfaces.
+In contrast to RoboForm’s minimalistic design, 1Password’s desktop apps for Windows, macOS, and Linux appear more cluttered at first glance.
+Therefore, beginner users may need more time getting used to the provider’s apps.

 Browser extensions

-The pair supports all the major browsers: Chrome, Safari, Firefox, Edge, and more.
+1Password and RoboForm support all the major browsers: Chrome, Safari, Firefox, and Edge.
 Whichever one you opt for, setup is nothing more than just clicking when prompted.
-However, RoboForm’s browser extensions are more versatile.
+However, I found RoboForm’s browser extensions more versatile.

 Likewise, 1Password’s functionalities are tied to its web app.
 Credential and password filling, saving, and generating are all that are available on the extensions.
-Look-wise, the interface is well-organized and modern but lacks RoboForm’s versatility.
+Look-wise, the interface is well-organized and modern – I preferred it to RoboForm’s extensions.
+I found saving logins and accessing data easier with 1Password’s extensions than with RoboForm’s extensions – the best part is the drag-and-drop functionality that ensures smooth and quick access.

 Mobile apps